emrahcom/emrah-jessie/README.md

 ej-livestream
 -------------

-Install a ready-to-run livestream system.
+Install a ready-to-use livestream system.
 Main components are:
 -  Nginx server with nginx-rtmp-module as a stream origin.
 It gets the RTMP stream and convert it to HLS.
 -  Nginx server with standart modules as a stream edge.
 It publish the HLS